Power of Attorney

 What is the difference between a power of attorney and guardianship?

 A guardian is someone appointed by a court to manage the personal and financial affairs of another person.
-This is a more formal arrangement than a Power of Attorney and is more costly to set up.
-It is, however, often necessary when someone can no longer sign a Power of Attorney.
+This is a more formal arrangement than a power of attorney and is more costly to set up.
+It is, however, often necessary when someone can no longer sign a power of attorney or the power of attorney does not set forth certain powers that are needed.

-A bank may refuse to accept a Power of Attorney first presented to it more than 10 years after it was executed or on which it has not acted for a 10 year period unless the agent is a parent, spouse or descendent of a parent of the principal.
-Therefore, it is a good idea to update your Power of Attorney if it has gone unused for a period of more than 8 or 9 years.
+A bank may refuse to accept a power of attorney first presented to it more than 10 years after it was executed or on which it has not acted for a 10 year period unless the agent is a parent, spouse or descendant of a parent of the principal.
+Therefore, it is a good idea to update your power of attorney if it has gone unused for a period of more than 8 or 9 years.

 What should I do next?

 You should evaluate your situation.
 What would you do if you could no longer conduct your own affairs?
 Do you have a support system set up?
-Consult with a competent elder law or estate-planning attorney who can prepare a Power of Attorney tailored to your particular needs and wishes.
+Consult with a competent special needs planning or elder law attorney, depending on your situation, who can prepare a power of attorney tailored to your particular needs and wishes.
 Doing this now can save you and your loved ones the heartache and expense of a guardianship proceeding.
-For more information or to schedule an appointment contact us by e-mail at Yale@HauptmanLaw.com or telephone at (973) 994-2287.
+For more information or to schedule an appointment, contact us by e-mail at firstname.lastname@example.org or telephone at (973) 994-2287.